-In 2013, the most expensive home sold in the neighborhood was a 1,750 SqFt home with 3 beds and 3 baths, situated on 3,700 SqFt of land, which sold for $3.25 million.
-The least expensive home sold in 2013 was a 542 SqFt top-floor suite with a view of the Monterey Bay, which sold for $475,000.
+In 2013, 22 homes sold in this neighborhood.
+The most expensive home sold was a 1,750 SqFt home with 3 bedrooms and 3 bathrooms situated on 3,700 SqFt lot, which sold for 3.25 million.
+The least expensive home sold in 2013 was a 542 SqFt top-floor suite with a view of the Monterey Bay, which sold for 475K

-The most expensive home sold in Northwest Carmel in 2012 sold for $3.485 million.
-This charming home was situated on a larger 7,500 SqFt lot with a large backyard and spacious living space of 3,279 SqFt.
-The least expensive home sold in Northwest Carmel sold for $335,000 and was a townhouse in the Del Mission Court complex.
+31 homes sold in this neighborhood in 2012.
+The most expensive home that sold, sold for 3.485 million.
+This property was situated on a 7,500 SqFt lot with a large backyard and spacious living space of 3,279 SqFt.
+The least expensive home that sold, sold for $335K and was a townhouse in the Del Mission Court complex.
 This one bedroom unit had 730 SqFt of living space.
-A total of 31 homes sold in just the Northwest Carmel neighborhood in 2012.
-For a detailed analysis of Carmel real estate sales, check out our monthly Community Market Reports.

 Notable residents of Northwest Carmel include novelist Mary Austin, who moved to Carmel in 1906.
 Mary Austin’s famous cottage called the “Rose Cottage” still stands today.
 Austin is best known for her tribute to the deserts of the American Southwest in The Land of Little Rain.
 Her play, Fire, which Mary also directed, had its world premiere at the Forest Theater in 1913.
 Mary Austin is often credited as suggesting the idea for the creation of the Forest Theater outdoor stage.